CAISI Field Notes / Benchmark Series

 Risk scenarios

-The minimum action classes and failure modes a serious buyer should require before a control claim sounds credible.
+The minimum action classes and failure modes a serious evaluator should require before a control claim sounds credible.

 Control efficacy